 \subsection{Conditionals}

-Neuron populations can execute conditionals through potent inhibitory input (\figref{fig:conditionals-and-memory}), forcing the neuron into the activation function's {\em cutoff} range.
-In this illustration, the circle labeled with a “$<$” symbol indicates a population capable of producing the blocking signal.
+Neuron populations can execute conditionals through strong inhibitory input (\figref{fig:conditionals-and-memory}), forcing the postsynaptic neurons into the activation function's {\em cutoff} range.
+In this illustration, the circle labeled with a “$<$” symbol indicates a control population capable of producing the blocking signal.
 Basket cells \citep{McBain.2012cin} provide strong perisomatic GABAergic inhibition and are plausible biological analogs of neurons producing this control signal.
 Their action can include {\em shunting inhibition}: activation of postsynaptic $\mathrm{GABA_A}$ receptor channels increases membrane conductance and thereby attenuates concurrent excitatory input \citep{Mitchell.Silver.2003sim}.
 The present population-level abstraction does not distinguish between the shunting and hyperpolarizing components of inhibition, but uses only their ability to suppress postsynaptic output.

 The inhibitory gate acts directly on the current control message; it does not by itself determine whether an abstract cone is empty.
 To implement a cone-level emptiness test, we therefore assume that a control population persistently represents the result of the test, or that the messages defining the condition cone are presented in a synchronized manner.
 The control population remains inactive exactly when $c=\{\myvec{0}\}$ and otherwise produces sufficiently strong inhibition to block the output.
 Under this additional representational assumption, the implemented conditional is